Motor racing-Verstappen on top in Canada, lucky escape for groundhog | Sports-Games

 The groundhog momentarily diverted attention from 'porpoising', the bouncing effect causing pain for the drivers of some cars and notably Mercedes, when it crossed the track right in front of Sainz in the first practice.
 The Spaniard missed the lucky animal by a whisker.

 Ferrari are under close scrutiny after a double retirement in Azerbaijan last weekend dealt a big blow to their title challenge.
-Leclerc has taken pole position six times in eight races this season, including the last four, and his car has had a number of power unit components replaced since Baku without incurring a grid penalty.
+Leclerc has taken pole position six times in eight races this season, including the last four, and will have a 10 place grid penalty on Sunday after having a number of power unit components replaced.

-The Monegasque could still incur a grid drop, however, if Ferrari need to change his car's turbocharger.
-There was some speculation they might go even further and introduce a whole new power unit on Saturday.
-Verstappen has won four of the last five races and leads Perez by 21 points with Leclerc third and a further 13 behind.
+The governing FIA said Ferrari had fitted a new control electronics to the car in second practice, one more than his allowance for the season.
+Verstappen has won four of the last five races and leads Perez by 21 points, with Leclerc third and a further 13 behind.

 'BRUTAL' STIFFNESS Mercedes' seven-times world champion Lewis Hamilton, a seven-times winner in Canada, was eighth in session one and 13th in the later one.